History will say that Hernan Cortes conquered Mexico.

 No one knows what became of her.
 It is believed she died an old woman in Spain.
 Cortes showed his gratitude by marrying her off to someone else.

-But for all that, her tale, and that of the conquistadores, remains one of the most intriguing and tragic sagas in history.
+Her story, and that of the conquistadores, remains one of the most intriguing and tragic sagas in history.